MaibornWolff/SecObserve/docs/integrations/notifications.md

 # Notifications

-SecObserve can send notifications to email addresses abd Microsoft Teams channels for two kinds of events:
+SecObserve can send notifications to email addresses or Microsoft Teams channels for two kinds of events:

 * When the [security gate](../usage/security_gates.md) of a product changes.
 * When an exception occurs while processing a request.